 Where?
 Twisp, WA in my personal studio.

-During this workshop is a 5-day intensive, we will work for 8 hours each day with a one-hour break for lunch.
+During this workshop is a 5-day intensive, we will convene for 8 hours each day with a one-hour break for lunch.

-During this workshop students will focus on designing and creating sculptural jewelry.
-Demonstrations will include soldering multiple joints in one piece, layering (soldering multiple sheets together), reticulation, creating 3-dimensional joints, texturing, and metal forming.
+Students will focus on designing and creating sculptural jewelry.
+Demonstrations will include soldering multiple joints in one piece, layering (soldering multiple sheets together), reticulation, creating 3-dimensional joints, texturing, basic repoussé and chasing, as well as fold forming.
 Students will create at least one sculptural piece of their own (and more should time allow).

 Should you require additional materials, please be sure to bring them with you to the workshop.
-I will also have materials you can purchase at wholesale cost, should you need.
+You will find everything you need at Rio Grande.
+I will also have additional materials to purchase at wholesale cost, should you need.

 All tools and equipment are included.

 My studio space is well ventilated.
 However, I encourage you to bring your own eye/mouth/finger protection.
+For those students with long hair, be sure to tie it back when working with the torch.
 See below for a description of my studio.